thom493/DofusBuddyNext/README.md

 ## Configuration

-Can be find in <../Appdata/Roaming/Dofus.Buddy/appsettings.json>
+Can be found in <../Appdata/Roaming/Dofus.Buddy/appsettings.json>